The information below provides you with what you will need for a smooth transition.

 General information to help Regent students learn of their rights and responsibilities with regards to disability services can be found online here.
 If you have a disability that you believe requires accommodation, you should review the specific information on the process for requesting reasonable accommodations.

 Any student requesting accommodations will be required to submit an explanation of his or her disability, including appropriate verification from a medical provider or other professional and any suggestions as to what the student believes to be reasonable accommodations.
-Crit Muniz, Regent University's disability services coordinator, considers this information in developing accommodation plans for students.
-Associate Dean Douglas Cook then coordinates the implementation of student accommodation plans at the law school level.
+Regent University's disability services coordinator considers this information in developing accommodation plans for students.
+Judge West then coordinates the implementation of student accommodation plans at the law school level.